andrespinones/andrespinones/README.md

 --
 💻 Hi, I'm Andrés Piñones!
 I'm a software engineer with a passion for problem solving through technology, innovation and creativity.
 I'm someone who likes to materialize ideas!

-📖 I consider myself very versatile and a fast learner who likes to be constantly learning.
+📖 I consider myself very versatile and like to be constantly learning.

 ### Technologies
 As of now I have worked with this technologies: